kyleturner/strangeloop/CoffeeScript.md

 #Under the Hood

-Take common JS design patterns and expressing them in a minimalistic way
+Takes common JS design patterns and expressing them in a minimalistic way

 Syntax + Semantics + Goodies